 - Quickly approaching deadlines

 - Related to eliminating risk

 Q2 lacks the urgency that we see in Q1, but these tasks are just as important.
-Because they don't involve impending deadlines, you have freedom to breathe and take your time in figuring out how to perform these tasks effectively.
-Q2 items might:
+To sum it up, they are important but not urgent.
+Because they don't involve impending deadlines and don't require immediate action, you have the freedom to breathe and take your time in figuring out how to perform these tasks effectively.

 - Other minimally significant interruptions

 When it comes to effective time management, it's highly important to know what falls in Q4, because these items are the items you should not be wasting your time on.
+They are often not urgent or important.
 Classify them as low priority and ensure you tackle quadrants 1, 2, and 3 first.
 There are a million things that could land in Q4, but here are some common qualities: